main_blog_header

 Boss Katana Mini

 I use to use one of these for this exact reason!
 Home playing!
 It took pedals well, hade a built-in delay and was super affordable!
 A great home practice tool and can be run on either batteries or a power supply.
-Maybe we should do a full review of these amps!
+We have done a full review on the Boss Katana Mini, which you can read below!
+Find out just how good this amp really is!

 Purchase Here (Affiliate link)